Q42/meteor-gce/README.md

 Install scripts to run Meteor on Google Compute Engine.

 ## Option 1: using MUP
-1. create instance via cloud.google.com/console, or commandline: `gcloud compute --project "my-meteor-project" instances create "meteor-vm" --zone "europe-west1-d" --machine-type "n1-standard-1" --network "default" --address 104.155.35.68 --maintenance-policy "MIGRATE" --scopes "https://www.googleapis.com/auth/devstorage.read_only" "https://www.googleapis.com/auth/logging.write" --tags "http-server" "https-server" --image "https://www.googleapis.com/compute/v1/projects/ubuntu-os-cloud/global/images/ubuntu-1404-trusty-v20150316" --boot-disk-type "pd-standard" --boot-disk-device-name "meteor-vm"`
+1. create instance via http://cloud.google.com/console, or commandline: `gcloud compute --project "my-meteor-project" instances create "meteor-vm" --zone "europe-west1-d" --machine-type "n1-standard-1" --network "default" --address 104.155.35.68 --maintenance-policy "MIGRATE" --scopes "https://www.googleapis.com/auth/devstorage.read_only" "https://www.googleapis.com/auth/logging.write" --tags "http-server" "https-server" --image "https://www.googleapis.com/compute/v1/projects/ubuntu-os-cloud/global/images/ubuntu-1404-trusty-v20150316" --boot-disk-type "pd-standard" --boot-disk-device-name "meteor-vm"`
 2. In the "SSH Keys" section of your VM in Google Cloud, add the contents of `~/.ssh/id_rsa.pub` from your local machine (you can also do this commandline).
 Note the name of this SSH key.
 3. Install MUP on your local machine: `npm install -g mup`
-4. In your project directory, run `mup init`, this creates 2 files
+4. In your project directory, run `mup init`, this creates mup.json and settings.json
 5. in mup.json, edit the following:
   - servers.host = ip adress of your VM
   - servers.username = name of the used SSH key
   - comment the "servers.password" field
   - uncomment the "servers.pem" field
   - app = location of the file on disk (for current directory, use `'.'`)
-  - env.ROOT_URL = url to your site
+  - env.ROOT_URL = url to your site, like `'http://mydomain.com'`
   - env.PORT = `80`
   - env.MONGO_URL = `'mongodb://localhost'`
 6. run `mup setup`